bbc/Imager.js/README.md

 [Mark McDonnell (@integralist)](http://twitter.com/Integralist) documented the process and rewrote the original code so it could be evolved and improved with the help of the open-source community.

-The goal of this project is to automate the process with the help of the [Grunt](http://gruntjs.com/) JavaScript task runner.
+The goal of this project is to automate the process with the help of the [Grunt](http://gruntjs.com/) JavaScript task runner (potentially via `grunt-responsive-images` for image generation based on a source directory).

 Much of this work can be repurposed to work with a more standards-based approach once support improves in modern browsers.

 For the purposes of maintaining a distinguishment between the ImageEnhancer concept built by BBC News and this project, we're calling it Imager.js

+## Why not srcset/Picturefill polyfills:

+Having reviewed the polyfills for these implementations, the cons outweigh the pros at this point.
+You either take performance hits or have to deal with 2x image requests, which is counter-intuitive.
+I'd prefer to just use srcset on its own, but other than WebKit other browsers have yet to implement at this point.